John Stanley- 22nd September 1355

 “That is just what I am looking for, a chance to do something different.
 Give me a little time to organize my affairs and we will go to visit this mysterious church.”

-As they rode from St Feriol to Brenac, they learned for the first time that the physician’s name was Estevan del Cordoba.
+As they rode from St Feriol to Brenac, they learned for the first time that the physician’s full name was Estevan del Cordoba.
 Estevan explained to them that he was of Moorish descent and had moved north to escape increasing discrimination against Moors in Aragon and Castile.
 As a child he had always been interested in mathematics but had chosen medicine as a career as it gave him better prospects of earning a living.

 When they arrived at the church he was as intrigued with the strange illustrations as Ximene and John had been the previous day.
 He soon settled happily to the task of interpreting the ‘Tablet” paintings.
 Estavan studied them for some time, crossing and re-crossing the church to make comparisons.
 During all of these considerations he remained silent.
 Finally he spoke.